-During the last quarter of 2018, we hosted 3 breakfasts for UX leaders in Eindhoven and Rotterdam.
-We discussed the topic of UX Maturity.
-This article shares some of the insights that were gathered from the conversations had at these breakfasts.
+Since 2018, we have been hosting Beyond Design roundtables for UX leaders in our offices.
+We discuss the topic of UX Maturity.
+This article shares some of the insights that were gathered from the conversations had at a few of these sessions.

 Of course, this post by no means is a substitute for being there.

 So if you are leading design in your organisation, be sure to attend one of the upcoming editions.

 At companies where design is mature, the design department serves as a facilitator: an enabler of ideas and energy.
 And in every organisation there are people with ideas, energy and passion to find solutions to problems.
 This means that anyone in the company can be a design leader - which is by the way different from being a designer.
 The role of the design department then becomes to provide a design infrastructure with design skills, knowledge, design processes and one (or more) design systems.

 "The design department is there to help anyone in the company to make good ideas happen"

 That sounds great, but it is not easy to get to this point for every large organisation.
 It needs a culture that - really - welcomes mistakes as a part of the process of getting better.
 It requires processes and the infrastructure that facilitates plug and play innovation.
 Last but not least: it needs a clear set of design principles that are rooted within the company values.

 Design is a process, not a project

 We also learned that, in many of the larger organisations, design is still initiated as a project.
 Not as a sustainable, long-term set of skills and processes.